 SpyFu explains that you can also conduct keyword research through:

-- using Google Search to see what’s currently ranking organically
+- Using Google Search to see which search terms are currently ranking organically

-- leveraging a tool (like theirs) for competitor research
+- Leveraging a tool (like any we mentioned above) for competitor research or keyword ideas

 Once you conduct your keyword research (with an eye on things like search volume, relevance, and competition), aim to use it just 3-5 times per page.
-This will give you the juice you need to start building up page credibility without looking like keyword stuffing.
+This will give you the juice you need to start building up on-page SEO credibility without looking like keyword stuffing.

-Leveraging the proper keywords in your product titles and descriptions should also be a standard practice across your site.
-Instead of just keyword stuffing (which Google frowns upon), tag your items by categories, accurately title your images, and make sure those images are fast-loading.
+Leveraging specific keywords in your product titles and descriptions should also be a standard practice across your site.
+Instead of just keyword stuffing (which Google frowns upon), tag your items by categories, accurately title your images, and make sure those product images are fast-loading.

-About half of online shoppers start their purchase journeys on search engines, according to a recent Marketing Charts survey.
+According to Jungle Scout, more than half of U.S. consumers start their purchase journeys on search engines.
 This is all the more reason why you should be thoughtful about your titles and descriptions.

 Don’t just say what a product is — describe what it’s made of, what its purpose is, and how it’ll benefit the buyer.
-And now that Google Shopping allows products to rank organically, it’s more important than ever to write detailed, thorough product descriptions.
+Now that Google Shopping allows products to rank organically, it’s more important than ever to write detailed, thorough product descriptions.